 E-Readers may be brought on campus for use during the school day and/or for use in our aftercare program, Innovation Learning.
 E-readers may be brought on campus for the reading of previously downloaded books only.
 Students may not use any other function, such as the internet, while on campus.
-If a student uses the e-reader for any purpose, other than reading downloaded books, the student will no longer be able to bring their e-reader to school for the remainder of the school year.
+If a student uses the ereader for any purpose, other than reading downloaded books, the student will no longer be able to bring their e-reader to school for the remainder of the school year.
 Students will be responsible for the e-reader throughout the school day and in aftercare.
 Homeroom teachers will not secure the device.
 Students will be able to have the e-reader with them for use at appropriate times during the school day, at the discretion of the teacher.
 If a student uses an e-reader at an inappropriate time, the teacher has the right to take the device away from the student.
 The device will be returned to the student at dismissal.
 Bringing an e-reader to school places liability of the e-reader on the student and parents.
-St. Patrick School is not responsible for any e-reader that is lost or damaged while on campus.
+St. Patrick School is not responsible for any ereader that is lost or damaged while on campus.
 E-Readers are not to be shared at any time with any other student on campus.
-Please Note: If a parent/guardian wants their child to bring an E-Reader to school, the parent/guardian needs to complete and submit the Cell Phone/Smart Device/E-Reader Policy Form.
+Please Note: If a parent/guardian wants their child to bring an E-Reader to school, the parent/quardian needs to complete and submit the Cell Phone/Smart Device/E-ReadSt.
+Patrick School is devoted to giving our students and teachers the tools they need to succeed in an ever changing digital world.
+We are a one-to-one Chromebook environment for all students in Kindergarten through Grade 8, and we have been a Google school since 2016.
+Our goal is to provide a blended learning environment that combines traditional strategies with the use of digital tools.